-Whatever that decision is, accept or reject, an entry is posted into the RESOLUTIONFEED.
+Whatever that decision is: accept or reject, an entry is posted into the RESOLUTIONFEED.
 This allows the member of the crowd who posted the change to determine what happened with it.
 If it was rejected, the entry in the RESOLUTIONFEED can include a description of why it was rejected.

-Assuming that in Step 2 the proposed change was accepted the GSS would, acting as a WFS-T client, apply the change to the source WFS-T via the wfs:Transaction operation.
+Assuming that in Step 2 the proposed change was accepted, the GSS would, acting as a WFS-T client, apply the change to the source WFS-T via the wfs:Transaction operation.

 After the change has been applied to the source WFS-T, the transaction used to apply the change is posted to the REPLICATIONFEED.
 This allows interested parties to see that the change was applied and either actively or passively fetch the change and apply it to some target WFS-T thus keeping the two systems synchronized.

-Assuming that one or more target WFS-T system have been subscribed to the GSS for active synchronization the GSS would – once again acting as a WFS-T client – post the proposed change (already applied to the source WFS-T) to one or more subscribed target WFS-T systems.
-Figure 2 shows an XML Style Sheet at this point to illustrate that if necessary; the transaction being posted to the target WFS-T servers can be modified to accommodate schema differences between the source and the target WFSs.
+Assuming that one or more target WFS-T system have been subscribed to the GSS for active synchronization, the GSS would – once again acting as a WFS-T client – post the proposed change (already applied to the source WFS-T) to one or more subscribed target WFS-T systems.
+Figure 2 shows an XML Style Sheet at this point to illustrate that, if necessary, the transaction being posted to the target WFS-T servers can be modified to accommodate schema differences between the source and the target WFSs.
 In this case, the GSS is acting as a schema translation agent as described in clause 7.3.

 Schema translation